Samsung/tizen-docs/docs/platform/release-notes/tizen-9-0-m2.md

   - New APIs for monitoring and retrieving the state of default gateway and DNS have been added.
   - New API for initiating a one-time online HTTP check has been added.
 - Wi-Fi Aware
-  - New set of APIs to manage Wi-Fi Aware functionalities has been added.
+  - New set of APIs to manage Wi-Fi Aware functionalities have been added.
     - Allows applications to create, configure, and manage Wi-Fi Aware sessions.
     - Supports various session types such as Publish and Subscribe.
     - Provides mechanisms for sending and receiving messages between peers.